astroport-fi/astroport-governance/contracts/assembly/README.md

 ### `remove_completed_proposal`

-Removes completed proposal in the proposal list.
+Removes a completed proposal from the proposal list.

 ```json
 {